nitishshukla86/Generating-Adversarial-Attacks-in-the-Latent-Space/README.md

-This repository implements [Explaining adversarial attacks from geometrical prospective](https://www.google.com) in PyTorch.
+This repository implements [Explaining Adversarial Attacks From a Geometric Perspective](https://www.google.com) in PyTorch.
 Running this code succesfully reproduces the results in the manuscript.
 # Training
 To train the network on MNIST dataset for 20 epochs on target 0, run the command
 ```bash